webix-hub/docs/data/api/ui.datatable_getselecteditem.md

 @short: gets an object of the selected data item

 @params:
-* mode 		boolean		if true, returns an object with selected item(s)
+* as_array 		boolean		if true, returns an array with selected item(s)

+@returns:
+- item 	object	object of the selected item with all its properties

 @example: